yogiverma007/httprequestparser/README.md

 - httprequestparser.getRequestURI(requestBodyBuffer)
     fetches http request uri from request body.

+- httprequestparser.findElementFromRequestBody(requestBodyBuffer, element)
+    fetches any element from request body.

 - httprequestparser.isXMLBody(requestBodyBuffer)
     returns true or false if request body is in xml format